-I use materials and tools that anyone can find at their local hardware store, and often make large canvases for a tiny fraction of the price that it would cost me to buy them already made.
+I use materials and tools that anyone can find at their local hardware store and make large canvases for a tiny fraction of the price that it would cost me to buy them ready-made.

-Once I’ve decided on the size that I want my canvas to be, I cut four pieces of 1x2s (one for each side of the canvas), with a forty-five degree angle at each end.
+Once I’ve decided on the size that I want my artwork to be, I cut four pieces of 1x2s (one for each side of the canvas), with a forty-five-degree angle at each end.

 One cut of the saw actually creates an entire corner, as you can see in the picture to the left.

-I use a simple hand-powered staple gun to secure the corners together, and usually place 3 staples on both front and back of the joint.
+I use a simple hand-powered staple gun to secure the corners together and usually place 3 staples on both the front and back of the joint.